spruceid/spruceid.dev/docs/didkit/example--core-functions-in-bash.md

 ### Prepare credential for issuing.

-In this example credential, the issuance date, id, and credential subject id are arbitrary, but in real-world usage these are diverse and critical properties.
-For more info about what these properties mean, see the Verifiable Credentials Data Model [specification](https://w3c.github.io/vc-data-model/)
+Here, we'll issue an example credential (unsigned) and save it to a file.
+In this credential, the issuance date, id, and credential subject id are arbitrary, but in real-world usage these are diverse and critical properties.
+For more info about what these properties mean, see the Verifiable Credentials Data Model [specification](https://w3c.github.io/vc-data-model/).

 ```bash
 SUBJECTDID='did:example:d23dd687a7dc6787646f2eb98d0'